moiatgit/rustbook/src/ch08-03-hash-maps.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-20/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-20: Creating a new hash map and inserting some
+<span class="caption">Llistat 8-20: Creating a new hash map and inserting some
 keys and values</span>

 Note that we need to first `use` the `HashMap` from the collections portion of